OtabekAz/qa5-project/_DOCS/user/register.md

 * Advanced
 * Proficient
 * Native
-  The user is expected to pick only one option, and the green check-mark will show up immediately after the user click on his/her choice from the breakdown.
+  The user is expected to pick only one option.

  ### Submit button

-* once the user clicks on ‘Submit Button’ and the immediate message of “The user created successfully.
+* once the user clicks on **‘Submit Button’**, the following message will appear on his/her screen:
-  Please check your e-mail” will show up on the screen.
+  **'The user created successfully.
+Please check your e-mail'**.
 The user will receive an e-mail with a confirmation of his/her registration;
-* the button will become active only upon all the fields are filled out;
+* the button will become active/enabled only upon filling in all of the blank fields on the form;

-Please note: after confirmation e-mail was successfully received by the user, he/she will gain full access to the system after his/her profile is reviewed and approved by the administrator (please see the details in the ‘Overview: Description of the Page’ above).
-The administrator may request to edit applicant’s profile or block or delete access if any fictitious or dummy data was suspected.
+ **Please note**: the successful receipt of a confirmation e-mail by the new user is followed by the thorough review and approval of the user's data by the system administrator (please see the details above in ‘Overview: Description of the Page’).
+The administrator may request the new user to edit his/her profile or block and delete his/her access if any fictitious or dummy data was suspected.